Trump brings Congress to a halt with new demands on spending as shutdown looms

 Once Musk pressured Republicans to vote against the bill, support for the package started to crumble, even as lawmakers seemed to hold their ground publicly.

-“We will see the new power of Elon,” GOP Rep. Byron Donalds of Florida, who is against the spending bill and hopes Musk’s pressure campaign sways his colleagues, told CNN.
+“We will see the new power of Elon,” said GOP Rep. Byron Donalds of Florida, who is against the spending bill and hopes Musk’s pressure campaign sways his colleagues.

 One moderate GOP Rep. Don Bacon of Nebraska, who supports the package, told CNN that Musk was “premature” for coming out against it so quickly when there are a lot of Republican “wins” tucked in.